g012/l65/README.md

 ##### image(filename)

-A C function, calling stb_image on `filename`, with only 8b palette-based PNG.
+A C function, calling stb_image on `filename`, with only 8b palette-based PNG support.
 It does not translate colors to RGB triplets, but keeps the palette index as the value of the pixel.

 Return `nil` and an error message on failure, or a table with the following fields on success:
  * `filename`: PNG filename
  * `width`: image width, in pixels
  * `height`: image height, in pixels
- * [1..w\*b]: the pixels, as palette indices (all bytes)
+ * [1..width\*height]: the pixels, as palette indices (all bytes)

 ### VCS Module